Apply for the 2020 Placement Scheme

 Who employs the student?

 We prefer the company to directly employ the student during the placement.
 In this way, the student will be covered by your employment benefits and covered by your employment procedures.
+Also, you can discuss with the student intellectual property (IP) rights and non- disclosure agreements if appropriate (we can provide templates of such agreements if you do not have your own).

 We expect the student to be based within your company and expect that you will assist them with local accommodation and travel expenses (as they may have an existing rental contract at their host university).
 During the placement we would expect you to treat the student in the same way as any other employee on a fixed term contract, in particular for reviews and probationary periods.
 The company is expected to give the student the same induction as other employees.
 The induction should cover health and safety issues.